Temporary and Permanent Investor Options

 If you are seeking to come to the Houston area because you are investing a significant amount of money in a business here, you may seek to file an EB-5 petition or a petition for an E-2 nonimmigrant visa.
 A skilled Houston investor visa lawyer can help you identify what you need to do, and help you navigate through the complicated U.S. immigration system.
 Kathryn Karam helps is an attorney who finds creative solutions to complicated issues.

-Call The Law Office of Kathryn N. Karam, P.C. today at (832) 582-0620 to schedule a consultation to discuss your options.
-The Law Office of Kathryn N. Karam, P.C. assists those currently in or seeking to come to the Greater Houston area, including Spring, The Woodlands, Baytown, League City, Pearland, Sugar Land, Katy and Cypress.
+Call Karam Immigration Law today at (832) 582-0620 to schedule a consultation to discuss your options.
+Karam Immigration Law assists those currently in or seeking to come to the Greater Houston area, including Spring, The Woodlands, Baytown, League City, Pearland, Sugar Land, Katy and Cypress.

 Information on Visas for Gulf Coast Investors